CrocoDillon/crocodillon.com/data/articles/2015-11-28-asynchronous-callbacks-in-koa.md

 app.listen(3000);
 ~~~

-In Koa you can try basically the same thing:
+In Koa you can try the same thing basically:

 ~~~ .language-javascript
 const app = require('koa')();